implydata/DruidCloudPOC/sample-data/chicagoTaxiData/ingestion-INSERT.md

 PARTITIONED BY ALL
 ```

-## taxi_2 - Principle 2 - calculate early - this time for lookups
+## Principle 2 again - this time for lookups

 Because the community area codes are settled, we can do the KV lookup early.